DanielJWood/portfolio/_includes/work.md

 * Leading an intensive half year course on data science, data analytics, and data visualization.
 * Teach and mentor class of 20 students seeking to build a professional quality portfolio.
+* Coursework includes a deep dive into Python, Pandas, Matplotlib, SQL, Javascript, D3.js, machine learning, and an introduction into R, Hadoop, Spark, and other topics.

 ### Freelance Web Developer and Data Vizualization Consultant